-The nonlinear AC state estimation, which is used to compute state estimates with a nonlinear system model for the power system operation and control, often has a computational intensive burden and fails to converge as the system size is large.
-Due to the integration of fast-dynamic electronic devices, the real-time AC state estimation is urgently needed.
-However, the sensor measurements and state variables are usually nonlinearly dependent, which sets barriers to efficiently calculate the results while guarantee the estimation accuracy.
+The nonlinear AC state estimation, which is used to compute state estimates with a nonlinear system model for the power system operation and control, often has a computational intensive burden and fails to converge if the system size is large.
+Due to the integration of fast-dynamic electronic devices, real-time AC state estimation is urgently needed.
+However, the sensor measurements and state variables are usually nonlinearly dependent, which sets barriers to efficiently calculating the results while guaranteeing the estimation accuracy.
 Nevertheless, it has been proved that the multi-layer NN can approximate any function \cite{leshno1993mlpanyfunction}.
 Therefore, NN has been exploited to realize the real-time AC state estimation.
 The historical voltage measurements are used to predict the incoming voltage, thus, transforming the computations for the nonlinear equations to an NN-based regression process.
-It is reported that the NN-based method speed ups several orders of magnitude of the computation time \cite{mestav2019bacse}.
+It is reported that the NN-based method speeds up several orders of magnitude of the computation time \cite{mestav2019bacse}.